 Here's how you can make your relationship stronger.

 This time of year, it’s natural to focus inward, thinking about healthy new habits, self-improvement, and professional advancement.
-Consider channeling part of that fired-up New Years spirit into your bond with your partner, too, resolving not just to spend more time together, or to be more communicative—but to do it all better, with these easy tips and tricks for improving a relationship at any age or stage.
+Consider channeling part of that fired-up New Year's spirit into your bond with your partner, too.
+Resolve to not just spend more time together or be more communicative, but to do it all better, with these easy tips and tricks for improving a relationship at any age or stage.

 And pay attention to the answers.
 Resolving to be more inquisitive helps both of you: You become more engaged (“Why was that meeting so stressful?”
 “How could you make that project a little more fun?”), and the give-and-take pushes you to be thoughtful about your own day, routine, and work.
 “It’s so easy to get to the end of the day and say to each other, ‘I don’t know, my day was fine.
 I’m tired,’” explains therapist and relationship expert Esther Boykin.
 “But being curious about your partner prompts you to be a little bit more reflective, which also opens the door to being more connected.”

 Before you blurt out exactly what’s on your mind—“You work so much I never see you!”—think about your intent.
 What do you actually want?
 What are you trying to vocalize?
 In this case, say you want to spend more down time with your partner.
 Then put yourself in his shoes.
 Rather than hearing a complaint, wouldn’t you rather hear: “I miss you!
 I’ve been feeling lonely.
 How could we spend more time together?
 How do you feel about working these long hours?”
 He can’t immediately solve the problem of working overtime, but asking him more about the situation, and sharing how you feel, starts a conversation—while barking a snappy comment will likely shut it down.